-An outbreak may be declared at the direction of the medical health officer (MHO) or their official designate.
+An outbreak may be declared at the direction of the MHO or their official designate.
 A COVID-19 outbreak will not be declared solely on the basis of cases diagnosed among residents or staff.

-Based on the consideration of multiple risk factors, including vaccination coverage rate among residents, the severity of illness amongst cases and the rate of increase in cases, a unit/wing/floor/facility may be placed on outbreak under the direction of the MHO, working with the facility leadership and health authority LTC program and IPC teams.
+Based on the consideration of multiple risk factors, including vaccination coverage rate among residents, the severity of illness among cases and the rate of increase in cases, a unit/wing/floor/facility may be placed on outbreak under the direction of the MHO, working with the facility leadership and health authority program and IPC teams.
 The measures outlined here only apply to areas or facilities that have a declared outbreak.